dwjoyce/pythonbook/chapters/Slicing sequences.rst

     >>> print(names[-1])
     >>> print(names[-4])

-Careful you open and close the brackets correctly, if you are having problems!
+Be careful that you open and close the brackets correctly, if you are having problems!
+Moreover, if you use an offset that is off the end (or the past the beginning) of the sequence, Python will complain.

 Unidentified Food Object
 ------------------------